 - Middle School - Late assignments must be submitted on the following class day for a maximum of 85.0 - Students may have one additional school day to turn in the work and earn a maximum of 75.0.
-Thereafter, the assignment is a zero. - Middle school math teachers will assess their own penalties for late work, which will be stated explicitly on the course syllabus. - Upper School - Late assignments must be submitted on the next school day regardless of when the class meets for a maximum of 85.0. - Thereafter, penalties will be assessed according to each teacher's late assignment policy stated on his/her course syllabus.
+Thereafter, penalties will be assessed according to each teacher's late assignment policy stated on his/her course syllabus. - Upper School - Late assignments must be submitted on the next school day regardless of when the class meets for a maximum of 85.0. - Thereafter, penalties will be assessed according to each teacher's late assignment policy stated on his/her course syllabus.